paulodo55/finance-calculator/README.md

 ## 📖 How to Use

 ### 1. Choose a Formula Category
-Click on any of the six main categories:
+Click on any of the seven main categories:
 - Simple Interest
 - Compound Interest
 - Annuities
 - Loans & Mortgages
 - Demand & Supply
 - Word Problems (AI Solver)
+- AI Financial Tutor (Professional guidance)

 ### 2. Explore Interactive Formulas
 - Click on any formula to see detailed explanations